Chameleeon/DTRealestate/README.md

 Clicking the **Edit** button in the top right opens up a pop up which allows the agent to change information of the existing offer.
 ![edit_offer](https://github.com/Chameleeon/DTRealestate/blob/main/Screenshots/edit_offer.png)

-Clicking the **Info** btton inthe bottom right corner of the offer card opens a pop up window showing the detailed information of the selected offer.
+Clicking the **Info** btton inthe bottom right corner of the offer card opens a pop up window showing the detailed information of the selected offer.</br>
 ![info_offers](https://github.com/Chameleeon/DTRealestate/blob/main/Screenshots/offer_details.png)

 Clicking the **Add** button next to the **Info** button opens a pop up window for adding a new contract for the selected offer.
 ![add_contract](https://github.com/Chameleeon/DTRealestate/blob/main/Screenshots/create_contract.png)

+### Log Out

+Clicking the **Log Out** button in the bottom left corner of the navigation menu, the user is logged out and taken back to the **Log In** page.